resources

 Tax Appointment Checklist

-Personal information
+Personal info

-• Banking information if Direct Deposit Required
+• Banking information if Requesting a Direct Deposit.

 • W2-G – Gambling/Lottery Winnings and Losses/Prizes/Bonus

-• K-1 – Contract/Partnership/Trust/Estate Income
+• K-1 Contract/Partnership/Trust/Estate Income

 • All other income documents that need to be declared.